Asia shares subdued for central bank, data test

 SYDNEY (Reuters) - Asian share markets drifted lower on Monday while currencies kept to familiar ranges at the start of a busy week peppered with central bank meetings, corporate results and updates on U.S. inflation and payrolls.

+Spreadbetters pointed to a dour mood elsewhere, with London’s FTSE futures FFIc1 off 0.7 percent and E-Minis for the S&P 500 down 0.3 percent.

-Technology and energy shares led Japan’s Nikkei down 0.7 percent, and tech also featured in South Korea’s 0.2 percent decline.
+Technology and energy shares led Japan's Nikkei .N225 down 0.7 percent, and tech also featured in South Korea's .KS11 0.1 percent decline.

-MSCI’s broadest index of Asia-Pacific shares outside Japan eased 0.5 percent and Chinese blue chips by 0.3 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS eased 0.5 percent and Chinese blue chips .CSI300 by 0.7 percent.

-The week features quarterly earnings from more than 140 S&P 500 companies, including Apple Inc.
+The week features quarterly earnings from more than 140 S&P 500 companies, including Apple Inc (AAPL.O).

-Disappointing results from Intel Corp and Twitter Inc soured the mood on the Nasdaq on Friday, though the S&P 500 and Dow still ended firmer for the week.
+Disappointing results from Intel Corp (INTC.O) and Twitter Inc (TWTR.N) soured the mood on the Nasdaq .IXIC on Friday, though the S&P 500 .SPX and Dow .DJI still ended firmer for the week.

 Analysts at JPMorgan cited relatively aggressive moves into “value” stocks - in particular banks - and away from shares leveraged to economic growth.